Assignable Activities

 11a.
 Attempts Allowed - Specifies the number of attempts a student is permitted for a question.

-Specifies whether the score deducted is based on marks or a percentage value.
+11b.
+Deduct Score on Each Attempt - Specifies whether the score deducted is based on marks or a percentage value.
 You can select percentages or points from the drop-down.

-The publisher, teacher or school/district admin must also specify the actual value of the marks or percentage to be deducted in the space provided.
+Cheng & Tsui, teachers, or school/district admin must also specify the actual value of the marks or percentage to be deducted in the space provided.
 Here, 0 is set as the default value of the marks.

 11c.
 Keep Score For - You can select one of the following from the dropdown.